Thanksgiving in Widowhood: Gratitude & Grief

 The Grief

 My first Thanksgiving as a widow was full of grief.
-I do remember the grace of sharing time with people that I loved, however, I also needed to mourn.
+I do remember the grace of sharing time with people that I loved...
+However, I also needed to mourn.

 Before I left, I was able to draw a heart in the snow where I knelt.

-I happen to believe that doing this opens more space to see and receive the blessings we do have around us, with gratitude.
+This opens more space to see and receive the blessings we do have around us, with gratitude.
 It cannot happen, however, by simply attempting to bypass our grief in the name of "choosing joy."

 The Danger of Limitless Grief